Table of contents

 ServiceNow ITSM pricing:

 For IT ticketing, Kaseya VSA integrates with third-party PSA software or Kaseya BMS (Kaseya’s own PSA solution).
-This comes at an additional cost—a potential drawback for the budget-conscious.
+This comes at an additional cost, a potential drawback for the budget-conscious.

-G2 rating: 4.0 out of 5.0 (250+ reviews)
+G2 Rating: 4.0 out of 5.0 (300+ reviews)

-Capterra rating: 4.1 out of 5.0 (200+ reviews)
+Capterra Rating: 4.0 out of 5.0 (200+ reviews)

-Kaseya VSA pricing:
+Kaseya VSA Pricing:

-Similar to ServiceNow, Freshservice is an ITSM solution for small businesses and enterprises.
+Freshservice is an ITSM solution for small businesses and enterprises.
 It offers a cost-effective solution to assist with problem management, change management, incident management, and service health monitoring.
 MSPs get access to the MSP plugin, which allows them to create multiple customer environments.

 One of Freshservice’s strong points is the extensive range of available integrations.
 For example, it offers various project management, access management, remote support, and endpoint management integrations.

-G2 rating: 4.6 out of 5.0 stars (1,000+ reviews)
+G2 Rating: 4.6 out of 5.0 stars (1,200+ reviews)

-Capterra rating: 4.5 out of 5.0 stars (500+ reviews)
+Capterra Rating: 4.5 out of 5.0 stars (500+ reviews)

-Freshservice pricing:
+Freshservice Pricing:

-- Automate countless mundane tasks, such as real-time device troubleshooting and proactive monitoring.
+- Automate countless mundane tasks, such as real-time device troubleshooting and proactive monitoring

-- Skill up your technicians and allow them to focus on more strategic initiatives.
+- Skill up your technicians and allow them to focus on more strategic initiatives

-- Increase customer satisfaction through faster and more accurate issue resolution.
+- Increase customer satisfaction through faster and more accurate issue resolution

-- Improve operational efficiency through AI-driven insights.
+- Improve operational efficiency through AI insights

 Frequently Asked Questions